NAME: Kunwar Bansil DOB: February 18, 1985, Leeds ROLE: Physiotherapist

-Kunwar Bansil arrived at Yorkshire as their lead physiotherapist ahead of the 2014 county campaign, replacing Scot McAllister, who left to join Scottish Rugby Union’s Sevens set-up and subsequently Manchester City FC.
+Bansil arrived at Yorkshire as their lead physiotherapist ahead of the 2014 county campaign, replacing Scot McAllister, who left to join the Scottish Rugby Sevens set-up and subsequently Manchester City FC.

-Kunwar has a background in cricket having previously represented Leeds/Bradford UCCE, Lincolnshire CCC, and more recently Scarborough CC.
+He has a background in cricket as a batsman, having previously played for Leeds/Bradford UCCE, Lincolnshire, Spen Victoria and Scarborough.

 A qualified level two cricket coach, his most recent employment was as a physio with Hull in Rugby League.